Modelling the multi-wavelength emissions from PSR B1259-63/LS 2883: the effects of the stellar disc on shock radiations: Model description

 The star, LS 2883, is a massive Be star and the stellar outflows are characterized by a dilute polar wind with an equatorial disc (Waters et al. 1988).
 The mass-loss rate $\dot{M}$ and velocity of the stellar outflows $v_{\rm w}$ are distinct in the equatorial and polar regions.
 For a typical polar wind, we have $\dot{M}\sim10^{-8}\ M_{\odot}/{\rm yr}$ with $v_{\rm w}\sim10^8\ {\rm cm/s}$, while the equatorial disc is much denser than the polar wind with a slower speed.
-To get the dynamic pressure of the stellar outflows, we need to know the exact mass-loss rates and velocity profiles of the polar wind and the equatorial disc, which could be complex in the case of Be stars (Khangulyan et al. 2011).
-Here we apply a simple model on the outflow structure of Be stars as explored in Petropoulou et al. (2018), and write the dynamic pressure of the stellar outflows of LS 2883 in the star's coordinate as:
+To get the dynamic pressure of the stellar outflows, we need to know the exact mass-loss rates and velocity profiles of the polar wind and equatorial disc, which could be complex in the case of Be stars (Khangulyan et al. 2011).
+We apply a simple model on the outflow structure of Be stars as explored in Petropoulou et al. (2018) and write the dynamic pressure of the stellar outflows of LS 2883 in the coordinate of the star as

 where $R$ is the distance from the centre of the Be star, $\theta$ is the polar angle measured from the stellar equator, and $p_0$ is the ram pressure of the polar wind.
-The radial dependence of the wind pressure adopt here is $n=2$ as suggested by Petropoulou et al. (2018).
-The parameter $G$ is the equator-to-polar ram pressure contrast ($G=0$ corresponding to case without the disc), and the confinement of the equatorial disc is determined by the index $m$ (Ignace $\&$ Brimeyer 2006):
+The radial dependence of the wind pressure adopted in this case is $n=2$ as suggested by Petropoulou et al. (2018).
+The parameter $G$ is the equator-to-polar ram pressure contrast ($G=0$ corresponding to case without the disc), and the confinement of the equatorial disc is determined by the index $m$ (Ignace $\&$ Brimeyer 2006), i.e.

-where $\Delta\theta_{\rm d}$ is the half opening angle of the disc given in the star's coordinate.
+where $\Delta\theta_{\rm d}$ is the half-opening angle of the disc given in the coordinate of the star.
 Within this parameterization, a smaller value of $m$ means that the disc opening angle would be larger.